What is facilities management software?

 Facilities management software options to consider

-In order for you to gain the most value out of facilities management software, people need to actually be able to use it, which makes ease-of-use extremely important.
+In order for you to gain the most value out of a FM system, people need to actually be able to use it, which makes ease-of-use extremely important.
 When requesters dive into the system, they should be able to intuitively create a work order or reserve a room without any training.
 A simple interface allows anyone in your organization to submit a request, and then track its progress, for optimal efficiency.
 The more the system is used, the better the results your department will achieve.

 Ensure the vendor you choose has all the functionality you need it to have.
 A flexible solution is oftentimes the best choice, because workflows that fit your organization’s unique needs can be created.
 However, if constant workarounds need to be made in order to achieve the functionality you would like, then that vendor is probably not the right fit for you.